lucasrodes/pyphoon/docs/source/env_setup.md

 For this project, a docker container has been used.
 In particular, we used a modified version of the docker [deepo](https://github.com/ufoym/deepo), which provides a version with GPU support to most DL/ML frameworks.

+*Note: Be aware that some of the commands might requite sudo permission*

 ## Get the project in your working directory